wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

-erects an infinite structure on an extremely small number of independent base truths; and here an infinite number of infinitely multifarious connected columns are supposed to carry this structure, although only one single connection needs to falter to bring the entire proud structure to the ground!
+erects an infinite structure on an extremely small number of independent base truths; and here an infinite number of infinitely multifarious connected columns are supposed to carry this structure, although only one single link needs to falter to bring the entire proud construction to the ground!
 </p>
 </div>